POKPOKJI/data-science-bootcamp-8/README.md

 -  Essential Python for Data Analyst
 -  Dashboard

-You can find me LinkedIn https://www.google.com/
+You can find me on LinkedIn https://www.google.com/